Sea Cabins on the Ocean condo guide in Isle of Palms

 Buy here if

-- You want the lowest-cost oceanfront entry on Isle of Palms.
-At ~$570K-$700K for a 1BR, Sea Cabins is the most affordable direct oceanfront product on the island.
+• You want the most affordable oceanfront entry on Isle of Palms.
+At ~$570K–$700K for a 1BR, Sea Cabins is the lowest-priced direct oceanfront product on the island.

-- You want a turnkey vacation rental with proven demand.
-The STR infrastructure is mature: multiple management companies, strong booking history, established rental income benchmarks.
+• You want a turnkey vacation rental with proven demand.
+The STR infrastructure is mature — multiple management companies, strong booking history, and established rental income benchmarks.

 Look elsewhere if

-- You want more than one bedroom.
+• You want more than one bedroom.
 Every unit is a 1BR/1BA at ~490 sqft.
-If you need space for a family, the neighboring Oceanside Villas (2BR, ~960 sqft) or Wild Dunes complexes offer more room.
+If you need more space, neighboring Oceanside Villas offers 2BR units at ~960 sqft, and Wild Dunes complexes offer larger layouts.

-- You want newer construction standards.
+• You want newer construction or elevator access.
 Sea Cabins was built in 1980, before South Carolina's statewide building code.
-While capital improvements have been ongoing, the building is 45 years old.
+All three buildings are walk-up only.

 The regime fee is ~$400/month.
 The all-in annual cost is closer to ~$15,000–$17,000 when you add property taxes (new-buyer basis), insurance, and the regime fee together.
 That is before mortgage, utilities, unit maintenance, or management fees.